 Next, gently move the end of the roll over the gift to the opposite edge, allowing enough surplus to ensure the gift will be fully covered.
 Cut the paper slowly to prevent a jagged edge and you’ll now have the right amount of paper to wrap the present.

-In order for the rest of the gift wrapping process to go smoothly, cut a couple of small pieces of sticky tape and use them to secure one edge of the wrapping paper to the gift.
+If you’re really wanting the wrapping process to go smoothly, you could cut a couple of small pieces of sticky tape and use them to secure one edge of the wrapping paper to the gift.
 Make sure this is done near the centre of the bottom of the gift so that the seam won’t be visible when you’re finished.

 Bring the rest of the paper over the gift so that it slightly overlaps the edge that’s been secured to the bottom.
 Check that everything is tight and even, then use sticky tape to secure the second edge to the first.
 The gift should now be covered by wrapping paper, so we just need to tidy it all up.